 ❏ GIS-Pro & CalGIS 2018 in Palm Springs, California

 ❏ Introduction/Appointment of Technical Assistance Teams to OneURISA chapters

 ❏ Kick off Technical Assistance Teams by chapter November 2018 - December 2019

 ❏ Chapters/Technical Assistance Teams work together to final implementation

 OneURISA Implementation Process is complete for US chapters!

 6. Will URISA International provide assistance for implementation to chapters?

-8. Once OneURISA has been implemented, will there still be the chapter affiliation fee per chapter?
+7. Once OneURISA has been implemented, will there still be a chapter affiliation fee?